-In Michigan, bats are the species most at risk for rabies infection, and of all the species of animals tested each year in the State, they are the most likely to be positive.
-Sick bats are more likely to exhibit abnormal behavior, have an encounter with a human or another animal, and be submitted for rabies testing.
+In Michigan, bats are the species most at risk for rabies infection.
+Therefore, of all the species of animals tested each year in the State, bats are the most likely to be positive.
+Sick bats are more likely to have an encounter with a human or another animal, or display one of the following abnormal behaviors.

 - Being active during the day

 - Being found in a place where bats are not usually seen (such as inside a home)

 - Inability to fly

 To reduce your risk of exposure to a rabid bat:

 - Avoid picking up or touching bats.
 If you must, do not handle them with bare hands (use gloves or plastic bags).